 - They must have a good jumping record.
 You don’t want to see ‘F’ (meaning ‘fallen’) or ‘U’ (meaning ‘unseated rider’) in their form figures.
 Those would suggest the horse makes mistakes.
 You can’t win the Grand National if you jump badly.

 - Another historic trend is that horses that have run well in the Grand National before tend to run well again as it is such a unique event.
-The ‘horses for courses’ proverb certainly applies.
+The ‘horses for courses’ proverb really does apply to this race.
 So look for horses that have placed in the race before, but avoid them if they are getting on in years.
 Do not back any horse that is 12 years or older as they have a poor record.